This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is a pharmacy on a high street in the seaside village of Prestonpans in Lothian.
+This is a pharmacy on the high street in the seaside village of Prestonpans in East Lothian.
 Its main activities are dispensing NHS prescriptions and providing some people with their medicines in multi-compartment compliance packs to help them take their medicines properly.
 It delivers medicines to some people in their homes.
 And it provides NHS services such as NHS Pharmacy First.

 Inspection summary findings